deanwilson/puppet-ip_in_range/README.md

       notify { 'Do subnet based resources here': }
     }

-It has a dependency on puppetlabs-stdlib to work.
+This module has a dependency on `puppetlabs-stdlib`.

 ## Installation